 Economic recovery loans usually take the form of working capital loans for operating expenses to help small businesses survive during the recovery process.

 What Do I Need to Do Before Applying?

 The SBA will only pay for damage that is not covered by insurance, but you can begin the loan process before you know the amount repaid by insurance.
-According to FEMA (the Federal Emergency Management Agency), the SBA will "consider making a loan for the total loss up to its loan limits, provided the borrower agrees to use insurance proceeds to reduce or repay their SBA loan."
+You may be able to apply for the SBA loan and agree to use insurance proceeds to repay or reduce it.